-The toadstool coral is ideally suited to life in a saltwater aquarium.
-You’ll note that the requirements for care are directly in line with what you would expect with a reef tank.
+Toadstool corals are ideally suited to life in saltwater aquariums.
+As you can see below, the requirements fall in line with what you would expect in your average reef tank:

 - Temperature: 72-78F/22.2-25.5C

-- Specific gravity: 1.023-1.025
+- Specific Gravity: 1.023-1.025

 - Lighting: Moderate

-- Water flow: Moderate
+- Water Flow: Moderate

 - pH: ~8.2